How does this medication work? What will it do for me?

-Each salmon, round, biconvex tablet, identified "Trazodone" and "pms" over "75" on opposite sides, contains 75 mg of trazodone hydrochloride equivalent to 68.25 mg of trazodone base.
-Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate, FD&C Yellow No. 6 Aluminum Lake, lactose, magnesium stearate, microcrystalline cellulose and pregelatinized starch.
+Each salmon-coloured, round, biconvex tablet, identified "Trazodone" and "pms" over "75" on opposite sides, contains 75 mg of trazodone hydrochloride equivalent to 68.25 mg of trazodone base.
+Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate, FD&C Yellow No. 6 Aluminum Lake, lactose, magnesium stearate, microcrystalline cellulose, and pregelatinized starch.

 Each white, biconvex, scored tablet identified "Trazodone" and "pms/100" on opposite sides, contains 100 mg of trazodone HCl equivalent to 91 mg of trazodone base.
 Nonmedicinal ingredients: cornstarch, croscarmellose sodium, dibasic calcium phosphate, lactose, magnesium stearate, and microcrystalline cellulose.

 The recommended adult dose of trazodone ranges from 150 mg to 300 mg daily, taken in 2 or 3 divided doses with a meal or light snack.

 The dose is usually started at 150 mg to 200 mg daily and increased gradually until the best dose is found.